justynaswierczek/justynaswierczek/README.md

 #  About Me:
-I'm a dedicated Computer Science student at the University of Gdańsk, actively seeking an IT internship to apply my skills and contribute to innovative projects.
+I'm a dedicated Computer Science and Econometrics student at the University of Gdańsk, actively seeking an IT internship to apply my skills and contribute to innovative projects.

 #  Contact: